fredlcore/BSB-LAN/HOWTO.md

 <B>Open issues</B>
 - Add more command ids to the table.
-          Only the known command ids from the threads listed above and the tested boiler system (ELCO) are contents of the table.
+          Only the known command ids from the threads listed above and the tested boiler systems are contents of the table.
           Any user with a different boiler system can set the verbosity to 1 and decode the missing command ids simply by accessing the sytem via
           the display.